junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (The headache is just the first symptom of infection, they just didn't know yet)

 It's a twenty-hour drive from Lebanon to LA.
-Dean says he can probably make it fifteen if he rushes through the desert and roads that don't have any other car in sight.
+Dean says he can probably make it fifteen if he rushes through the desert and all those desolate roads that don't have any other cars in sight.
 And Sam offers to switch driving for him to have a few hours of close-eyes on the shot gun seat.
 So that saves a lot of time too.

 And during the most time of that drive, Cas is either sleeping or rubbing his temple uncomfortably, shifting in the back seat with a frown.